psl-qa/PSL.TechnicalTest/README.md

 - Add one or two extra tests of your own (using Amazon as the Application Under Test).

 # You must
-- use the file structure provided.
+- Use the file structure provided.
-- be able to build your code and run tests successfully.
+- Be able to build your code and run tests successfully.
-- when you have completed, please push your branch for review.
+- Push your branch/code for review, once completed.